SeismoTech/propreye/README.md

 expanding templates at `src/main/templates` and `src/test/templates`,
 respectively.
 The result is stored somewhere at `build/generated`;
-the exact place can be find out with `propreyeMain.outputDirectory` and `propreyeTest.outputDirectory`, respectively.
+the exact place can be found out with `propreyeMain.outputDirectory` and `propreyeTest.outputDirectory`, respectively.

 Those tasks assume nothing about the template contents;